riuandg5/lexical-sort-for-strings-in-C/README.md

 # lexical-sort-for-strings-in-C
-C code to arrange words in lexical order or dictionary order.
+C code to arrange words in lexical order or kind of dictionary order.